How to check if a page is crawlable

 SEO Expert, Team Leader, Rush Academy Speaker George Rossoshansky

-What means the page is crawlable?
+What does it mean the page is crawlable?

-For a page to be crawlable means that search engine crawlers or spiders can fully access and scan the content to understand the search intent behind the page.
-The bots should be able to access the full HTML content without barriers like login requirements or robots.txt restrictions.
+For a page to be crawlable means search engine crawlers or spiders can fully access and scan the content to understand the search intent behind the page.
+The bots should be able to access the full HTML content without any barriers like login requirements or robots.txt restrictions.

 Once accessed, the crawler scans the page content, extracting information from the text, tags, links, and page structure.
 It analyzes this data to determine the topic and intent of the page and how well it matches search queries.
 Making your content crawlable allows search engines to properly index your pages and assess them for various search intents as part of your overall SEO strategy.
 It ensures your target audience can find your site for relevant searches.

-Why Does it Matter?
+Why does it matter?

 How to check if the page is crawlable and indexable?